cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 	2. The use case continues.

 5A.
 The user does not accept the default standup questions.
-	1. User supplies his custome standup questions.
+	1. User supplies his custom standup questions.
 	2. Use case returns to step 6.

 6A.
 The user selects a different report delivery method.